Corrupted Image Modeling for Self-Supervised Visual Pre-Training: Corrupted Image Modeling ( )

 \subsection{Training and Optimization}

-The auxiliary generator and the enhancer are simultaneously trained and synergistically (rather than adversarially as~\citeauthor{GAN},~\citeyear{GAN}) updated.
-The trainable part of the generator, \ie, the small BEiT, learns a MIM objective in the same vein as in~\citeauthor{BEiT},~\citeyear{BEiT}.
-Formally, given an input image's patch embedding sequence $\boldsymbol{x} = (x_{1}, ... , x_n)$, we randomly mask $k$ embeddings at positions $\boldsymbol{m} = (m_{1}, ... , m_k)$ using mask token \texttt{[MASK]}\footnote{Typically, we set $k$ equal to 100 $\sim$ 120 given the input sequence length $n$ of 196, \ie, about 50\% $\sim$ 60\% of the total input patch embeddings are masked out.}.
-The resulting masked input sequence $\boldsymbol{x}^{\text{masked}}$ for BEiT is:
+The auxiliary generator and the enhancer are simultaneously trained and \textit{synergistically} (rather than \textit{adversarially} as GAN~\citep{GAN}) updated.
+The trainable part of the generator, \ie, the small BEiT, learns a MIM objective in the same vein as in~\citep{BEiT}.
+The whole pre-trained image tokenizer is frozen.